caseyrfsmith/reader-simulator/README.md

-# Developer Docs Simulated Reader
+# Developer docs simulated reader

 This is an experimental tool that simulates different user personas navigating documentation sites to measure success rates, identify navigation issues, and provide actionable insights for documentation teams.